samsonOdunola/speer_technology_back-end_assessment/README.md

 ## stack/Technology/packages:

-- **Expressjs**: This is a third party node js framework used for writing asynchronous code.
+- **Expressjs**: This is a third party node js framework used for writing asynchronous code, it is a framework built for node js, it is very fast, easy to use and it is compatible with a lot of third party packages which makes it a very powerfull library.

-- **Node js**: This is the main platformm on which the application is built.
+- **Node js**: This is the main platform on which the application is built. it is a javascript runtime enviroment that allows for javascript to be used outside of the browser. it is used in conjunction with NPM (Node package manager)

-- **MongoDb(cloud version)**: This is a noSQL database that stores information in documents.
+- **MongoDb(cloud version)**: This is a noSQL database that stores information in document formats instead or tables, rows and clolumns.
+This makes it a very flexible database.

-- **jest**: This is package used for testing
+- **jest**: This is package used for testing, it is the most popular testing library available for node js

 - **supertest**: This is used alongside jest for testing

-- **bycrypt**: This is a third party NPM package used to hash passwords before it is svaed to the database.
+- **bycrypt**: This is a third party NPM package used to hash passwords before it is saved to the database.

 - **express-rate-limit**: This NPM package is used to impliment a simple rate limit for the server, it can be configured as desired.

 - **jsonwebtoken**: This third pary package is used to authorise a user after a successfull login as well as to authenticate a user when a request is made to an API endpoint.

 - **eslint**: This package is used to enforce a uniform styling when writing code.

 ## Prerequisites